wenjunsun/dlsys-needle-m1/README.md

 make
 ```

-Run unit tests (Since currently we add `./python` to `sys.path` in pytest, you need to execute the command under project root e.g hw4, but you can add other paths as well)
+Then you can run unit tests (Since currently we add `./python` to `sys.path` in pytest, you need to execute the command under project root e.g hw4, but you can add other paths as well)

 Due to some reason that we don't understand, `test_rnn` and `test_lstm` must be run
 individually to complete.
 If we run them together with everything else, the test will get
 stuck.

+Run unit tests on everything except rnn, lstm, language_model_training:

 ```
 python3 -m pytest -v -k "not test_lstm and not test_rnn and not test_language_model_training"
 ```

-Run the following to test lstm and rnn individually.
+Run the following to test lstm and rnn individually:

 ```
 python3 -m pytest -v -k "test_lstm"